Muncy Homers In 10th, Dodgers Rally For 7-5 Win Over Rockies

-No worries, his teammates had his back on a rare off day for the three-time Cy Young winner.READ MORE: Police Pursuit Ends With Crash, 3 Arrests Thursday In Hollywood
+No worries, his teammates had his back on a rare off day for the three-time Cy Young winner.READ MORE: Thousands Participate In 'More Than Pink' Walk Raising Awareness, Funds In Fight Against Breast Cancer

 Max Muncy homered to start the 10th inning and the Los Angeles Dodgers rallied past the Colorado Rockies 7-5 on Thursday to tighten the NL West chase.